ARandomBoiIsMe/arandomboiisme.github.io/content/blog/playing-videos-in-the-terminal.md

 This does two things:

 - Allows you to overwrite the old frame data.
-- Prevents the need for clearing the screen.
+- Removes the need for clearing the screen.

 So you get a video frame that's updated instanteneously, and in the same place.
 No scrolling.
 No screen clearing.
 No _flickering._